Build Introduction

 Harmony of Ebewaka (Required): According to your secondary Spirit Hall choice, your skills are all additionally Jaguar, Eagle, Gorilla, or Centipede skills.
 Your skills deal x10-30% increased damage per Spirit type they have.

 Rod of Kepeleke (Required): Your Core skills are now additionally Basic skills and free to cast.
-When cast at maximum Vigor, your core skills consume all vigor to return to full damage, cast at their largest size, and become guaranteed critical strikes, with x0.1-0.5% increased critical strike damage for each point of Vigor spent this way.
+When cast at maximum Vigor, your core skills consume all vigor to return to full damage, cast at their largest size, and become guaranteed critical strikes, with x0.1-0.5% increased critical strike damage for each point of Vigor spent this way.- Path of the Emissary Boots (Recommended): Every 12-4 meters you move, invoke a Core Skill from your primary Spirit Hall.

 Mythic Uniques